 The department offers its community of around 300 graduate students a rigorous and relevant training in economics, providing a setting in which debate and research can flourish.
 The department’s graduate courses prepare students for a wide range of careers in academia, government and business.

 Oxford has one of the strongest, largest, and most varied groups of economists in the world.
-This is reflected in the diversity of its research, covering virtually every aspect of modern economic analysis and its applications.
+Our objective is to engage in innovative research that extends the frontiers of the discipline, deepening our understanding of the operation of modern economies.
+Research spans almost all the major sub-fields of economics with particular strengths in microeconomic theory, including behavioural economics; econometrics, both micro-econometrics and time series; economic history and development and international economics.
 Research activity is focused within smaller, specialised groups, with each group holding regular workshops at which research by faculty and graduate students is presented and discussed.
 Many distinguished researchers from outside Oxford also visit to present their work at seminars.